wp-plugins/better-wp-security/readme.txt

 = Are you still developing this plugin? =
 * Yes.
 The functionality of this plugin is a requirement of my job so this plugin will continue to be developed.

+= Does this work with netowork or multisite installations? =
+* Yes, as of version 1.7 it should work fine with multisite installations.

 = Can I help? =
 * Of course!
 I am in constant need of testers and I would be more than happy to add the right contributor.
 In addition, I could always use help with translations for internationalization.